flux-framework/rfc/spec_20.rst

 The example below indicates a resource set with the ranks 19 through 22.
 These ranks correspond to the nodes node186 through node189.
 Each of the nodes contains 48 cores (0-47) and 8 gpus (0-7).
-The :data:`starttime` and data:`expiration` indicate the resources were valid for about 30 minutes on February 16, 2023.
+The :data:`starttime` and :data:`expiration` indicate the resources were valid for about 30 minutes on February 16, 2023.

 .. literalinclude:: data/spec_20/example1.json